nscaledev/uni-specifications/specifications/api/resource-metdata.md

 Creation time is useful to see the age of a resource, and offers the ability to sort by age to better locate a resource in a client.

 The deletion time is an indication that resource deletion has been requested, and thus other calls to edit or delete the resource should be inhibited to avoid false negative errors.

+#### Auditing

+Audit logs may be time-bound due to space constraints, so we should endeavor to keep track of the actor who is responsible for creating and modifying an object.
+Additionally we need to record the modification time.

 #### Provisioning Status